amrutsavadatti/auction_house/README.md

     On this page, the buyer is able to view a list of all the items they have previously bought, with their final sale price.

   22) /buyer/recentlySoldItems <br/>
-    On this page, the buyer is able to view
+    On this page, the buyer is able to view all recently sold items within the last 24 hours.
+If they click "view item", they will be able to view the item along with their bidding history too (rerouted to /buyer/bid).